-Early in his career, Brian served as director of policy and deputy chief of staff for Florida Governor Jeb Bush, where he helped craft the administration’s major policy initiatives, including K-12 education reform, civil service reform, the elimination of $9 billion in taxes, and Everglades restoration.
-He was policy director for Governor Bush’s successful 1998 gubernatorial campaign, and in 1996 co-authored a book with Mr. Bush, Profiles in Character.
+Early in his career, Brian was director of policy and deputy chief of staff for Florida Governor Jeb Bush, where he helped craft the administration’s major policy initiatives, including Everglades restoration and the Florida Forever conservation program.
+In 1996, he co-authored a book with Mr. Bush, Profiles in Character.

 From 1989 to 1990, Brian worked in the West Wing of the White House as a personal staff assistant to President George H.W.
 Bush, providing support directly to President Bush and the immediate office of the president.
 President Bush named him White House Horseshoe Commissioner.
 He graduated with honors from Wake Forest University and the University of Miami School of Law.

-He is married to his wife of 23 years, Kimberley, and has two children, Madison and Connor.
-An avid outdoorsman, Brian splits his time between Bozeman and a cabin in Emigrant, Montana, where he enjoys hiking, hunting, fly fishing, and mountain biking.
+He is married to his wife of 26 years, Kimberley, and has two children, Madison and Connor.
+An avid outdoorsman, Brian splits his time between Bozeman and a cabin in Emigrant, Montana, where he enjoys hiking, hunting, skiing, and fly fishing.